Small Business

 Email is still the best return on investment you'll find

 Most small businesses collect customer email addresses and then never use them.
-That's a genuine waste.
-A simple email to your past customers once a month — genuinely once a month, not five times a week — reminding them you exist will generate repeat business.
+That's a waste.
+A simple email to your past customers once a month (once a month, not five times a week) reminding them you exist will generate repeat business.
 Not a fancy newsletter with graphics and sections.
 Just a short note from you.
 What you've been up to.
 Something useful or interesting.
 A gentle mention of your services.

 Tip

 Past customers already trust you.
 They've paid you before.
-Reminding them you're still there is far cheaper and far more effective than trying to find brand-new customers through advertising.
+Reminding them you're still there is far cheaper and far more effective than trying to find new customers through advertising.
 Mailchimp is free up to 500 contacts.
 You don't need anything more complicated than that to start.
+It's what I run for my own list.

 What not to spend money on

 Warning: This is just as important as what to spend on.
-Avoid: fancy SEO tools you don't understand (Ahrefs, Semrush cost $100–$400/month and most small business owners open them once and never go back); paid ads before your website converts (fix the site first — you're paying for leads that immediately leave); a redesign when you just need content (adding proper content does far more than a fresh design); and social media management from agencies — generic posts get no engagement, your customers can tell it's not really you, and you're better off writing two posts a week yourself.
+Avoid: fancy SEO tools you don't understand (Ahrefs and Semrush cost $100–$400/month and most small business owners I speak to open them once and never go back); paid ads before your website converts (fix the site first, otherwise you're paying for leads that immediately leave); a redesign when you just need content (adding proper content does far more than a fresh design); and social media management from agencies.
+Generic posts get no engagement, your customers can tell it's not really you, and you're better off writing two posts a week yourself.

 The real secret is just showing up

 There isn't a hack.
 There isn't a tool that does it for you.
-The businesses that win online are the ones who do small things consistently over a long period of time.
+The businesses I've watched win online are the ones who do small things consistently over a long period of time.

 Key Point

 None of it takes more than a couple of hours a week.
 None of it costs much money.
-But do it for six months and you'll be ahead of 80% of small businesses in your area who are still waiting for the magic solution that doesn't exist.
+But do it for six months and you'll be ahead of most small businesses in your area, the ones still waiting for a magic solution that doesn't exist.
+I've watched it happen.

 Want a plan that fits your budget?

-Tell us about your business and where you're at online.
-We'll put together a straightforward plan for what to tackle first — no commitment, no pitch deck, no $3,000-a-month packages.
+Tell me about your business and where you're at online.
+I'll put together a straightforward plan for what to tackle first.
+No commitment, no pitch deck, no $3,000 a month packages.